zhouruihao1001/NDD/README.md

 ### Demo

-To run the demo, simply run demo.m.
+To run the demo, simply run NDD_demo.m.

 The code will be release soon.